 Plans to redevelop the Harlequins shopping centre in Exeter into a ‘co-living’ scheme and hotel with bar and restaurant have been approved.

-Proposals – believed to be the first of their king in the South West – were given the go-ahead by city councillors this week after three hours of debate.
+Proposals – believed to be the first of their kind in the South West – were given the go-ahead by city councillors this week after three hours of debate.

 Applicant Curlew can now redevelop the site into two blocks.